ruairica/blog/src/content/blog/csharp-fluent-assertions.md

 dictionary.Should().ContainValue(myClass).Which.SomeProperty.Should().BeGreaterThan(0);
 ```
 These could all be written as separate assertions, but this syntax is more succinct.
-I haven't mentioned the `Match` method, it allows you to assert by predicate on any type.
+I haven't mentioned the `Match` method.
+It allows you to assert by predicate on any type.
 There are many methods that haven't been covered here, like asserting on dictionaries
 includes `Should().ContainKey(...)` and `ContainValue(...)`

 ## Multiple Assertions
-Normally, a test will stop when the first assertion fails (because an exception is thrown) but if you want the test
+Normally, a test will stop when the first assertion fails (because an exception is thrown), but if you want the test
 to continue, and collect all failed assertions regardless of whether an earlier one failed, you can do so by creating a new `AssertionScope` in combination with a `using` statement, now any and all assertions that failed, are thrown only when code execution leaves the scope of the `using` statement

 ```csharp